Miswaak/miswaak-azaan/README.md

 ## 🚀 Download
 https://github.com/Miswaak/miswaak-azaan/releases

+## 📥 How to Install

+1. Download the `.exe` from Releases
+2. Run the installer
+3. Launch "Miswaak Azaan"
+4. Select your city
+5. Done

 ## ⚠️ Windows Warning

 This app is currently unsigned, so Windows may show a security warning.